estie-inc/wasm-xlsxwriter/docs/method_comparison.md

       - Not migrated methods: 0
       - Migrated functions: 0
       - Not migrated functions: 1
     ❌ Functions Not Yet Migrated
       - new
-  ### ❌ ChartLayout
-    Summary
-      - Migrated methods: 0
-      - Not migrated methods: 2
-      - Migrated functions: 0
-      - Not migrated functions: 1
-    ❌ Methods Not Yet Migrated
-      - set_dimensions
-      - set_offset
-    ❌ Functions Not Yet Migrated
-      - new
   ### ❌ ChartPatternFill